 The appeal before the Migration Court has suspensive effect, except for appeals lodged against decisions rejecting a "manifestly unfounded" application in the accelerated procedure under "Track 4".
 In such cases, suspensive effect must be requested by the appellant.
-The Migration Court sits with only one judge in simpler cases but for other cases the judge is joined by three lay judges selected from among their
+The Migration Court sits with only one judge in simpler cases but for other cases the judge is joined by three lay judges selected from among their members by the parliamentary parties sitting in the county council of the region where the court is located.
+They have no special legal training and represent the general public.
+They have varying backgrounds

-Migration Court of Appeal, Decision MIG 2017:21, UM8311-17, 14 November 2017, available in Swedish at: http://bit.ly/2sgVeWj.
+Migration Court of Appeal, Decision MIG 2017:21, UM8311-17, 14 November 2017, available in Swedish at: https://bit.ly/3b2pGXm.